 The Totino-Grace Boys’ Lacrosse team is committed to being a program of integrity and respect.
 We approach the game of Lacrosse with enthusiasm and determination; embracing that the greatest successes are achieved in life’s greatest challenges.
 The TG boys lacrosse team above all, is a family.
 As brothers, we will show our support for one another in our all out style of play.
 We believe giving ourselves for the good of others holds the highest honor of all.
 We believe that a team is made of individuals contributing every available asset to the good of team.
 And as a TEAM, we’re able to move forward to tackle challenges that lie ahead.
 The program’s number one goal is to produce young men that exemplify integrity, grit, determination, and a zeal for life.
 We also want our young men to hold each other accountable and embrace high expectations.
 We want our young man to exemplify the earner.
 The earner is someone who is willing to do what is necessary to achieve lofty goals and conquer challenges for the good of those around him, as much as for himself.
 The earner not only achieves one goal, but embraces theupcoming after one is accomplished.

-Andy Schwartz played defense for 3 years at Mounds View High School in Arden Hills, MN.
-Attending North Dakota State University, he played club lacrosse for 2 years at close defense and LSM.
-Following college Andy went on to coaching the first two years of the Hutchinson High School boys lacrosse team.
-This is his first season coaching Totino-Grace lacrosse since moving back to the Twin Cities area.
+Assistant Coach Schwartz played defense for three years at Mounds View High School in Arden Hills, MN.
+Attending North Dakota State University, he played club lacrosse for two years at close defense and LSM.
+Following college, he went on to coaching the first two years of the Hutchinson High School boys lacrosse team.

-Will Halstead was given his first lacrosse stick in 1980 and was taught the basics by Donnie Tillar.
+Assistant Coach Halstead was given his first lacrosse stick in 1980, and was taught the basics by Donnie Tillar.
 He attended James W. Robins High School in Fairfax, VA, where he started as a freshman and played for four years.
-Coach Halstead was recruited to Army for football and decide to walk-on to the lacrosse team.
-He transferred to St John's in Collegeville, MN, in 1987 and he helped to start and played for the inaugural St. John’s Lacrosse Team.
+He was recruited to the Army for football and decide to walk-on to the lacrosse team.
+He transferred to St John's in Collegeville, MN in 1987, and he helped to start and played for the inaugural St. John’s Lacrosse Team.
 He has been a coach for Minneapolis, St. Anthony, and the St. Paul Lacrosse youth programs.
-He also has coached highschool lacrosse for the St. Paul Celts and is the current Boys Coordinator for St. Paul Youth Lacrosse.
+He also has coached high school lacrosse for the St. Paul Celts and is the current Boys Coordinator for St. Paul Youth Lacrosse.